ericdaat/ericdaat/README.md

 - [flask-template](https://github.com/ericdaat/flask-template): Template for a Python Flask web application along with sqlalchemy, docker, CI and Sphinx docs.
 - [template-python](https://github.com/ericdaat/template-python): A template repository for a python package.
 Pre configured Sphinx docs and pytest.
+- [flask-assets-bootstrap](https://github.com/ericdaat/flask-assets-bootstrap): A minimal Flask application with Bootstrap and Sass
 - [dotfiles](https://github.com/ericdaat/dotfiles): My dotfiles, defaults for macos, but there is a linux branch as well.

 **Find me on**